skendanavian/skendanavian-bio/README.md

 ### About Me

 <p>
- - I'm a full-stack developer with a focus on front-end design and development.
+ - I'm a full-stack developer with a preference towards front-end design and UI development.
 </br>
 - I have a background as a professional musician.
-Like music, I love web development because it offers a great blend of creativity, logic, and problem solving.
+Like music, I love web development because it offers a great combination of creativity, logic, and problem solving.
 <br/>
 - I received my Web Development Diploma from Lighthouse Labs in 2020.